-Whether it’s what you should have at-the-ready in your pantry or what to do if you’re out of buttermilk, we’ll do our best to give you ideas and ways to make cooking less stressful.
+Whether it’s sharing what we’ve learned, what you should have at-the-ready in your pantry or what to do if you’re out of buttermilk, we’ll do our best to give you ideas and ways to make cooking less stressful.

-- To add volume to pancakes or waffles, separate the eggs, add the yolks to the batter with the other wet ingredients.
+To add volume to pancakes or waffles, separate the eggs, add the yolks to the batter with the other wet ingredients.
 Then beat the egg whites until stiff but still glossy.
-Let rest five minutes, then cook per recipe directions.
+Gently fold the egg whites into the pancake batter then cook per recipe directions.

 Check the dates on baking powder and baking soda.
 If you don’t use them frequently and go out of date, they will lose their effectiveness and provide less-than-stellar results.

 Oils, especially nut-based oils, can turn rancid and translate to your food.
 Smell them – you’ll know right away if they’ve gone bad.

 Don’t throw out overripe bananas.
 Instead, peel them and place them in a plastic storage bag, then freeze.
 They’re great for banana bread, smoothies, etc. and will give you more sweetness and “banana” flavor than those that are less ripe.